 7.1 Compression and Bandwidth Requirements for Video

-The radio characteristics of video PMSE applications depend on the use particular use case, for example, if the link is from the handheld camera to the OB truck or from a mobile camera (mounted on a motorcycle) linked to a helicopter, then to a fixed-wing aircraft and then to the OB truck or TV compound.
+The radio characteristics of video PMSE applications depend on the use particular use case, for example, if the link is from the handheld camera to the OB truck and then to the OB truck or TV compound.

 A variety of different modulation schemes are used, with different parameters chosen to suit the particular application and link quality.
 The following technologies, generally used for television broadcast distribution, are in common use also for video PMSE equipment: